Vision and Law Marks the Path of the Upright

 God's revealed word restrains chaos and guides people into blessing.

-18 Where there is no revelation, the people cast off restraint; but one who keeps the law is blessed.
+18 Where there is no vision, the people cast off restraint; but blessed is he who keeps the Law.

 God's revealed word restrains chaos and guides people into blessing.